markjnkim/es_mod/02-css/content/lesson-4-queries.md

 - The `font-size` is overridden again when we hit the `575px` breakpoint.

-> PRO-TIP: Keep DevTools open during this and watch the style rules get stricken out as new ones come in to take over.
+> **Pro Tip:** Keep DevTools open during this and watch the style rules get stricken out as new ones come in to take over.
 This video will demonstrate what happens with the three above media queries when the site is displayed on a smaller screen:
 >
 > ### [NEED VIDEO: FSFO-91 - Overriding styles with media queries](https://trilogyed.atlassian.net/browse/FSFO-91?atlOrigin=eyJpIjoiZTE1NjU1Mjg3ZTE1NDRlNzhiY2U5MjdhMmNhZDljOTUiLCJwIjoiaiJ9)